-Students who are interested in completing a Psychology-related internship may either pursue an internship on their own or earn credit for completing a Psychology-related internship by enrolling in Psychology 405 – Fieldwork in Psychology.
+Students who are interested in completing a Psychology-related internship may either pursue an internship on their own or earn credit for completing a Psychology-related internship by enrolling in Psychology 405 – Internships in Psychology (Formerly known as Fieldwork in Psychology).

 Students who wish to complete an internship on their own may consult the Internship Resources located within the Psychology Resource Office or the current internships listed on CareerLink which is available through their CSULB single sign on.

-Students who wish to earn course credit for completing an internship may apply for Psychology 405 – Fieldwork in Psychology.
+Students who wish to earn course credit for completing an internship may apply for Psychology 405 – Internships in Psychology.
 Further information about this class and the application process are provided below.

 - Psy 405 is a 400-level class that provides 3 units of course credit for completing an undergraduate internship